mcsmithastro/mcsmithastro.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Astrophysicist<br>Institute for Theoretical Astrophysics, University of Heidelberg and the Max Planck Institute for Astronomy
+description: Astrophysicist;<br>Institute for Theoretical Astrophysics, University of Heidelberg and<br> Max Planck Institute for Astronomy

 profile:
   align: right